Crux Installation Instructions

 To build Crux from source on Windows you must have installed the following software:

 Older versions of Visual Studio will not be able to build Crux!
-You must have Visual Studio 2019.
-Visual Studio 2019 Community Edition does work.
+You must have Visual Studio 2022 or later.
+Visual Studio 2022 Community Edition does work.

 wget, unzip, and git, must be included in the execution PATH for your system.
 See the section Setting the PATH on Windows for more information.